AhanaPodder97/Adidas_Sale_Analysis/Exploratory Data Analysis (EDA).md

 3. How does sales performance vary across different regions?

-4. Which year and month had the highest and lowest operating profit figures?
+4. Which year and month had the highest and lowest operating profit figures and investigate whether there has been a consistent sales trend over time or any noticeable monthly trends?

 5. Which sales methods are driving the highest revenue and which are having the least?